mundipf/swift-style-guide/README.md

 #### Constants

 Constants should be defined in his own classes, use `struct` to define them.
-The constant file should be on the _"Supporting Files"_ group.

 For example, API urls: